T-Kuhn/Arduino-Unity-Bridge/README.md

 # Arduino-Unity-Bridge
-Implements the Serial Port on the Unity platform for easy to use communication Unity &lt;-> Arduino.
+Easy to use Serial Port communication Unity <-> Arduino.